Skip to content

 • Differentiable rendering techniques

-Differentiable Rendering & Novel View Synthesis 2
+Differentiable Rendering: Novel View Synthesis 2

 • Gaussian splatting